dickymfadilah/dicky_chatbot/README.md

 This project implements a full-stack chatbot application with the following components:

 - **Backend**: Python FastAPI application with LangChain and Ollama integration
-- **Frontend**: Vue.js application with a modern, responsive UI
+- **Frontend**: Vue.js application with Pinia state management and a modern, responsive UI

-The chatbot allows users to have natural language conversations with an AI assistant powered by Ollama's language models.
+The chatbot allows users to have natural language conversations with an AI assistant powered by Ollama's Llama 3 model.

 ## Features